 Norwegian Arctic Chair Award

 The Fulbright Arctic Chairs program in Norway and the United States officially began during the 2010-11 academic year.
 The Fulbright Arctic Chair grant was developed with a generous grant of 6 million NOK from the Norwegian Ministry of Foreign Affairs, as a limited four-year pilot project to promote transatlantic mobility in the increasingly high-profile field of Arctic Sciences.
-The experiences of the first four years of this project, and the growing significance of Arctic sciences in dealing with global challenges, has convinced us that the Arctic Chair grant should be continued beyond the initial pilot period.
+The experiences of the first four years of this project, and the growing significance of Arctic sciences in dealing with global challenges, has convinced us that the Arctic Chair grant should be continued beyond the initial pilot period and established as a regular award in our stipend program.

-For the 2014-15 year, the grant will be offered to Norwegian scholars with a Ph.D. in Arctic Biology, Arctic Geology, Arctic Geophysics, Arctic Technology, or a closely related field focusing on polar and High North issues.
-Applicants must be Norwegian citizens, have a minimum of 5-10 years of experience, and may apply for an Arctic Chair grant to any accredited U.S. university.
+Applicants must be Norwegian citizens and have a minimum of 5-10 years of experience.
+Projects may be carried out at any accredited U.S. university.
 One award is given to a Norwegian Arctic researcher each year.
 Although Fulbright Arctic Chair funding will be offered for a maximum of four months, the grantee may stay beyond the 4-month grant period.

 Terms of this grant include:

-- Allowance of NOK 25.000,- for round-trip international travel, including excess baggage allowance, shipping costs, etc for grantee only.
+- Travel allowance of NOK 25.000 for round-trip international travel, including excess baggage allowance, shipping costs, etc. for grantee only.
+There is no additional financial support for dependents, but family members may accompany grantee to site.

 The application is web-based and can be found here.
-Instructions and help are availble within the application itself.
+The online application is administered by Embark.
+Instructions are to be found within the application itself.

 Any questions regarding the application process can be sent by e-mail or by telephone to +47 22 01 40 11.